datacaity/udacity_project2_disaster/README.md

 appropriate disaster categories.
 There are screenshots of an example in the main folder.

 ## File Descriptions <a name="files"></a>

- ### Testing
-- Folder app: test
+- Folder app:
 	- run.py - python script that launches web app.
 See instructions below.
-- Data: test
-- Model: test

--Folder: app
-	- run.py - python script that launches web app.
-See instructions below.
 	- templates folder : go.html and master.html - used to launch web app

--Folder: data
+- Folder data:
     - disaster_categories.csv  Appen provided dataset with categories for id'd disaster messages
 	- disaster_messages.csv  Appen provided dataset with disaster messages and their accompanying id.
 	- DisasterResponseProject.db  database to hold Msg_Cat table from processed python files
 	- ETL Pipeline Preparation.ipynb  jupyter notebook working through data processing and merging of data files above.
 	- process_data.py  python script to run in terminal to process data for web app.
 See instructions below.

--Folder: models
+- Folder models:
 	- classifier.pkl - model
 	- DisasterResponseProject.db - database to hold Msg_Cat table from processed python files
 	- ML Pipeline Preparation.ipynb - jupyter notebook working through natural language processing and model building.